-When should I buy travel insurance?
+7. When should I buy travel insurance?

 This is because you’ll want to maximise the coverage you can get from the policy.
 For example, if you haven’t bought a policy yet and the travel agency you’re booking with closes down a week before your travel, you won’t be able to claim anything.
 The same goes for flight delays and flight cancellations.

 There is no penalty for buying travel insurance earlier, except maybe missing out on promotions that often happen around the travel season.
 But what’s the point of saving a few dollars and risk losing hundreds due to cancelled flights and hotel deposits?

-Should you buy single trip or annual travel insurance?
+8. Buy single trip or annual travel insurance?